yainit/kernels/3.18/Readme.md

 Find here the patches for the YaIniT 3.18 Kernel

-The latest release is 3.18.9
+The latest respected release is 3.18.10
-Please see the folder  ../libre-3.18-gnu for the patchset, which includes modified patches from the following distributions or non-standard suppliers:

-patch-3.18-gnu-3.18.9-gnu (original as of ftp.linux.org.tr)
+Please apply the "deblob-3.18" bash-script to establish GNU Licensing, apply the patches in the this diretory or get the original from ftp.linux.org.tr or mirror.

 YAINIT (my patches, better adaption for GCC compilations and all logos) MAGEIA (incl.
 AUFS)
 GENTOO  (no PAX, no GRSECURITY)
-OpenSuSE (here without XEN)
+OpenSuSE (here also without XEN)
 PCLinuxOS (some ports and corrections)
 ZEN  (the Liquorix patch , AUFS, BFQ, BFS and other specialities) BLD  (who absolutely wants to know it)